MDSLVA/Horiseon/README.md

 ## Description

-This project was created in order to produce a code base, that follows acessiblity standards and is optimized for search engines.
+This html and css project was created in order to produce a code base, that follows acessiblity standards and is optimized for search engines.

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?

 ## Installation